cidgoh/BioDBTracker/README.md

      version: v1.0-custom
      date: "2024-01-2024"
      downloaded_from: "RefSeq"
-     downloaded_by: "Ali Mirza"
+     downloaded_by: "JD"
-     tested_by: ""
+     tested_by: "MT"
-     note: |
-        This custom database was built using genomes from RefSeq release 221 (includes: archaea, bacteria, human, plasmid, UniVec_Core, and viral genomes) downloaded on March-01-2024.
-Also includes mouse genome (Mus musculus, Strain C57BL/6J, NCBI RefSeq assembly 000001635.27, uploaded on Jun 24, 2020).
-        A 50GB Kraken2 database was built and a 150kmer Bracken database.
+     note:  This database was built using Kraken 2 version 2.1.2.
+It includes genomes from RefSeq release 221, covering the following: Archaea, Bacter, Human, Plasmid, UniVec_Core, Viral genomes

    ```

 4. **Zipped Files:**